 March – Going Digital

 March marked the launch of InnerVivid, our new initiative designed to bring fresh, vibrant content to our community online.
-It was the start of a bold step into digital storytelling by the FormEdFaith group to help viewers answer a question about themselves.
+It was the start of a bold step into digital storytelling by the FormEdFaith group to help you answer a question about yourself: Am I a spiritual person and if I am, what does that look like?
+And what does it mean?.

 From left to right: ASKAround cards were available for purchase and innerVIVID cards with website details; a large group gathered for the innerVIVID launch; and Jonathan Sargeant with Fiona Hammond, the creative minds behind innerVIVID.